777arc/textbook/content/pulse_shaping.rst

 First off, there are transient samples before and after the data, because of the filter and the way convolution works.
 These extra samples get included in our transmission but they don't actually contain "peaks" of pulses.

-The verticle lines were creating in the for loop, and they are meant to show where intervals of Ts occur, which represents where this signal will actually be sampled by the receiver.
+The vertical lines were creating in the for loop, and they are meant to show where intervals of Ts occur, which represents where this signal will actually be sampled by the receiver.

 Note how on intervals of Ts, the curve has the value of exactly 1.0 or -1.0, that's the biggest thing to take away here.
 This signal is really just a bunch of our impulse responses summed together, with half of the multiplied by -1 first.

-If we were to upconvert and transmit this signal, the reciever would have to figure out there the boundaries of Ts are, using a symbol synchronization algorithm, so that it knows exactly where to sample to get the right data.
+If we were to upconvert and transmit this signal, the receiver would have to figure out there the boundaries of Ts are, using a symbol synchronization algorithm, so that it knows exactly where to sample to get the right data.
 If it samples a little too early or late, it will see values that are a bit skewed, and if it's way off then it will get a bunch of weird numbers.
 Here is an example created using GNU Radio that shows what the IQ plot (a.k.a. constellation) looks like when we sample at the right and wrong time.
 Here are the original pulses, with the bit values annotated:

 .. image:: ../_static/symbol_sync1.PNG
    :scale: 50 %